noord-hollandsarchief/image-compare/README.md

 ```

 ### Method 1:
-Navigate to the project directory and install the dependencies.
+Using the command-line interface, navigate to the project directory and install the dependencies.
 ```bash
 cd ~/Documents/GitHub/image-compare/ && pip install -r requirements.txt
 ```